Topics of Interest

 Papers in the following areas are requested.

-Analog Circuits and Techniques for areas such as communications, biomedical, aerospace, automotive, energy, environment, computing and security applications, ranging from basic building blocks to silicon sensors, interfaces, and novel clock generation architectures.
+Analog Circuits and Techniques for areas such as communications, biomedical, aerospace, automotive, energy, environment, analog computing and security applications, ranging from building blocks to silicon sensors, interfaces, and novel clock generation architectures.

-Data Converters of all types enabled by new techniques, architectures, or circuit topologies.
+Data Converters of all types enabled by new techniques, architectures, or technologies.

-Wireless Transceiver and RF Circuits for low-power and energy-efficient links, biomedical and wireless sensor networks and IoT applications, cellular connectivity including M2M applications (LTE-M, NB-IoT), emerging broadband and MIMO networks (5G, WLAN), millimeter-wave and THz systems (radar, sensing and imaging), frequency synthesis and LO generation.
+Wireless Transceivers and RF/mm-Wave Circuits for low-power, energy-efficient and high performance wireless links, biomedical and sensing networks, IoT applications, cellular connectivity including M2M applications (LTE-M, NB-IoT), emerging broadband and MIMO networks (5G, WLAN), vehicle-to-vehicle (V2V), millimeter-wave & THz systems (radar, sensing and imaging), frequency synthesis and LO generation.

-Wireline Communications Circuits and Systems for electrical and optical communications, including serial links and components for intra-chip and chip-to-chip interconnections, high-speed memory and graphics interfaces, backplanes, long-haul, and power line communications; novel I/O circuits for advancing data rates, improving power efficiency, and supporting extended voltage applications; clocking techniques including PLLs and CDRs; components such as equalizers, high-speed ADC-RX/DAC-TX, silicon photonic and optical interface circuitry.
+Wireline and Optical Communications Circuits and Systems for electrical and optical communications, including serial links for intrachip and chip-to-chip interconnections, high-speed memory and graphics interfaces, backplanes, long-haul, and power line communications; novel I/O circuits for advancing data rates, improving power efficiency, and supporting extended voltage applications; clocking techniques including PLLs and CDRs; components such as equalizers, high-speed ADC-RX/DAC-TX, silicon photonic and optical interface circuitry.

-Design Foundations: modeling, simulation, manufacturing, and testing, to improve design quality and design efficiency.
-Topics include modeling of advanced CMOS (e.g., FinFET, FD-SOI) and beyond-CMOS devices (e.g., GaN, Non-Volatile Memories), design methodologies for emerging applications (deep learning, automobile, IoT, security), and design for manufacture, test, and reliability (novel DFT circuits, system-level testing, SoC verification).
+- Modeling and simulation of advanced CMOS and power devices to improve design quality, efficiency, and reliability.
+Design methodologies for emerging applications (deep learning, automobile, IoT, security), and design for manufacture, test, aging and reliability (novel DFT circuits, system-level testing).